scala/scala/12-xml-expressions-and-patterns.md

 __By Burak Emir__

 This chapter describes the syntactic structure of XML expressions and patterns.
-It follows as closely as possible the XML 1.0 specification \cite{w3c:xml}, changes being mandated by the possibility of embedding Scala code fragments.
+It follows as closely as possible the XML 1.0 specification, changes being mandated by the possibility of embedding Scala code fragments.

 ## XML expressions